fledit-sh/fsfw-from-zero/README.md

 by showing how to conveniently create global addressable objects.
 The chapter description and solutions are located inside [`ws-objects`](https://egit.irs.uni-stuttgart.de/fsfw/fsfw-from-zero/src/branch/main/ws-objects).

+## WIP: IPC workshop

+Usually, objects have to interact with other objects or software internal entities like threads of OS services in some shape or form.
+This workshop introduced methods to perform this Inter-Process communication (IPC) in a thread-safe way.
+The chapter description and solutions are located inside [`ws-ipc`]()

 ## WIP: TMTC workshop

 Provides an introduction into TMTC handling, as virtually all space systems are remote systems